USCIS processing times —

 Common questions.

 No. Premium processing only changes speed, not the standard of review.
 USCIS commits to taking an action — approval, denial, RFE, NOID, or fraud investigation — within 15 business days (or 45 for EB-1C and EB-2 NIW).
 A well-prepared petition is what drives approval; premium processing simply gets you the answer faster.
-If USCIS issues an RFE, the premium clock pauses until you respond and then restarts.
+If USCIS issues an RFE, that premium window pauses until you respond and then restarts.

 As of March 1, 2026, the premium processing fee for Form I-129 and Form I-140 is $2,965 (up from $2,805).
 This is in addition to the standard government filing fees and any attorney fees.
 Premium processing for ancillary forms — I-765 employment authorization and I-539 status extensions — runs 30 business days at separate, lower fees.
 The fee is set by USCIS and is subject to periodic adjustment.